What Is The Best Channel For Transactional Communication

-Finally it is all about the money.
-You need to analyse and prioritise where your spend money.
+Finally, it is all about the money.
+You need to analyze and prioritize where you spend money.
 There may be many outlets from which you are already draining your budget.
-Though it might seem meagre, it amounts to a large sum in the years to come.
+Though it might seem meager, it amounts to a large sum in the years to come.
 The idea is to spend less and get more.

-SMS – An sms can be sent for transactional communication to convey critical information.
+SMS – An SMS can be sent for transactional communication to convey critical information.
 But it becomes costly when it comes to keeping users updated (with food delivery updates like I mentioned earlier).
-Consider minimum of 4 messages per person and then multiply it with total number to users per day.
+Consider a minimum of 4 messages per person and then multiply it by a total number of users per day.
 Yes, now you know.

 Web push – You can send unlimited notifications for free.
 You can notify users of every minute update or change that takes place, so that they are in the loop, invoking a feeling that you care about them.

-This freedom sometimes leads to liberation and often marketers send many notification to users, which after some point might seem annoying.
+This freedom sometimes leads to liberation and often marketers send much notification to users, which at some point might seem annoying.